Jennifer Garner Goes To A ‘Peppermint’ Showing And She’s Scared And Embarrassed To Be Seen

-Jennifer Garner posted a hilarious Instagram video, where she was asked by the studio to attend a regular showing of her new movie, Peppermint.
+Jennifer Garner posted a hilarious Instagram video where she was asked by the studio to attend a regular showing of her new movie, Peppermint.
 The video starts off with her looking kind of stressed out, with her hair slicked back in a messy bun and wearing a simple blue sweatshirt.
 Jennifer’s riding an escalator as she says, “I’ve never done this before, and now I know why.”

 It then cuts to her standing somewhere inside the theater, still looking a little frazzled.
 This is what she said.